 Conclusion

 The error “command scriptcs not found” in VS Code usually stems from either a missing installation or environment path issue.
-By ensuring you have the right .NET SDK, properly installing ScriptCS (or switching to dotnet-script
+By ensuring you have the right .NET SDK, properly installing ScriptCS (or switching to dotnet-script), and configuring VS Code settings, you can resolve this error quickly.

 Once fixed, you’ll be able to run C# scripts in a lightweight, interactive way—perfect for prototyping, automation, or teaching.